 All graduating students are encouraged to submit a study proposal for a postgraduate William Kinne Fellows Traveling Prize.
 Any student graduating in May 2017, October 2017, or February 2018 may apply.
 Winning proposals are announced at Commencement.

 The deadline for submission of proposals is Friday, April 14, 2017 at 10:00 AM.
-Proposals are to be submitted via the online application site (link coming soon).
+Submit your proposals via the online application site here.

 Proposals must include sufficient background material to permit evaluation by someone who may not be entirely familiar with the subject matter.
 Applications should include a title, a one paragraph abstract, an illustrated description of the research project including specific objectives and end products (not to exceed 4 to 5 pages), a short bibliography, a budget, and any additional supporting documents, such as research contacts.
 All material should be combined into one PDF and uploaded via the application site.
 Only one proposal per student will be considered.
 Joint proposals by two students will be accepted.
 Up to $2,500 per person may be requested.

 Proposals are judged on the basis of their academic merit and the perceived ability of the applicant to successfully complete the study.
 Previous award recipients have submitted a small collection of digital images to the School upon their return; such contributions after travel are welcomed and appreciated.
 A file of proposals from previous years is available in the Dean's office, 402 Avery Hall.
 These past proposals may be reviewed during weekday working hours but may not be photographed or removed from the fourth floor of Avery Hall.